-We are a family owned and operated company so many times we are working in the shop so we are not available to answer the phone.
-If you are calling to place and order, please use our online store to place your order.
+We are a family owned and operated company so many times we are working in the shop or assisting other customers so we are not available to answer the phone.
+If you are calling to place an order, please use our online store to place your order.
 The phone is manned Monday through Thursday from 8:00 a.m. until 4:00 p.m.
 CST.
 You can always leave a message and we will return your call.

 Can I come to your facility to purchase my bullets?

 Yes, but understand that we are a manufacturer not a retail store.
 Please call first to check the availability of the bullets you are wanting to purchase.

 How do I get a logon and password?

 If you are a first time customer, you can make up whatever logon and password you want.
 When you place future orders, just enter your logon and password at the top of the screen and all of your information will be automatically filled in for you.